sreesl/automation-serenity/README.md

-# Automating NYTimes Book API Validation
+# Automating NYTimes Books API Validation

-API automation using Serenity, Rest Assured and Cucumber
+API automation using Serenity, Rest Assured and Cucumber for the Books endpoint of New York Times.

 ## 📦 How do I set up